How are your programs operating during the COVID-19 pandemic?

 Is scholarship funding available?

 Yes!
-As a not-for-profit organization, Wilderness Awareness School is thankful to our donors that allow us to grant scholarships to families in need of assistance .
+As a not-for-profit organization, Wilderness Awareness School is thankful to our donors who allow us to grant scholarships to families in need of assistance.
 For more information, click here.
-To Apply online: Youth Scholarship Form.
+Our youth scholarship application can be found here.

 Can my child attend camp if they have a serious anaphylactic allergy (Nut, Gluten, bees etc)?